Amazing Insights from the UCaaS Gartner Magic Quadrant

 - RingCentral appears furthest to the top right of the Magic Quadrant, having heavily bolted modern innovations into their UCaaS suite through acquisition.

 - Cisco also remains in the top right-hand corner of the quadrant – a testament to their continued innovation with both Jabber and Webex.

 - 8×8 takes the final position in the top right-hand corner as they continue to grow by acquisition and the popularity of their X series is highly communicated.

-- Google is slated as a challenger once again despite rumors around the end of Google Chat and uncertainty as to the future of Hangouts Meet – however, both are still widely used and it is right to label Google a challenger into almost any market they enter.
+- Google is slated as a challenger once again despite rumors around the end of Google Chat and uncertainty as to the future of Hangouts Meet – however, both are still widely used and it is right to label Google a challenger in almost any market they enter.

 - Mitel receives recognition in the UCaaS category as they strive to turn their legacy UC estate into a native cloud play.

 - LogMeIn may not be an all too familiar name to you but they host the GoToMeeting & GoToWebinar products under their umbrella and look rightfully named as challengers.

 - Dialpad has been beefing up its offerings over the last few years and its external comms shouts modern – which is crucial in the world of UCaaS, cloud communications, and digital transformation.

 - Fuze could be described incredibly similarly – no coincidence that the companies with the most attractive marketing campaigns are named both named as visionaries by Gartner.